 This post may contain affiliate links.
 Read my disclosure policy.

-This fresh and satisfying Grilled Steak Salad has tender slices of steak atop a bed of crisp lettuce and juicy tomatoes.
+This fresh and satisfying Grilled Steak Salad is restaurant-worthy with tender slices of steak atop a bed of crisp lettuce and juicy tomatoes.
 And for the true taste of summer, finish it off with the perfect charred flavor of lightly grilled corn and asparagus for a protein-packed and totally delicious dinner.

 Mouthwatering Grilled Steak Salad